Aliases for GLS Gene

 GeneCards Summary for GLS Gene

 GLS (Glutaminase) is a Protein Coding gene.
-Diseases associated with GLS include Epileptic Encephalopathy, Early Infantile, 71 and Infantile Cataract, Skin Abnormalities, Glutamate Excess, And Impaired Intellectual Development.
-Among its related pathways are D-Glutamine and D-glutamate metabolism and Neurotransmitter Release Cycle.
+Diseases associated with GLS include Developmental And Epileptic Encephalopathy 71 and Global Developmental Delay, Progressive Ataxia, And Elevated Glutamine.
+Among its related pathways are Proximal tubule bicarbonate reclamation and D-Glutamine and D-glutamate metabolism.
 Gene Ontology (GO) annotations related to this gene include glutaminase activity.
 An important paralog of this gene is GLS2.

 UniProtKB/Swiss-Prot Summary for GLS Gene